-Does this project utilize bicycle/pedestrian measures listed in the MPO projects table?
+To what extent does this project utilize bicycle/pedestrian measures listed in the MPO projects toolbox?
 (Score 1-5)

 Demand Management

 STP funding can be used for the development projects that change travel behavior such as park and ride lots or bus lanes.
 It is the practice of the MPO to promote the development of such innovative measures, such as those listed under travel demand management on Table 1.0.